GeoscienceAustralia/geoscience-portal-geonetwork/README.md

 ###Troubleshooting

 If you are getting locale or encoding errors for you local Postgres database, edit the line that creates the `geonetwork` database.
-But ensure that when you commit the geonetwork.-db.sql file your `CREATE DATABASE` statement matches:
+But ensure that when you commit the `geonetwork-db.sql` file your `CREATE DATABASE` statement matches:

     CREATE DATABASE geonetwork WITH TEMPLATE = template0 ENCODING = 'UTF8' LC_COLLATE = 'C' LC_CTYPE = 'C';